Recent Storm Damage Posts

 Why is Flood Damage from Hurricanes So Severe?

-Homeowners in Florida are no stranger to hurricanes and the type of damage that they can do to homes and communities.
+Florida homeowners are no stranger to hurricanes and the damage that they can do to homes and communities.
 Some liken the water damage that comes from a hurricane to that of a flood from a typical rainstorm, but the former is so much worse.

-Flood damage in Pinellas Park that is the result of a hurricane brings not only water but salt from the ocean as well.
-Brackish water is more hazardous during and after a storm, and it also has the potential to wreak havoc on your home's structure and your possessions.
-Here's a look at why hurricane flood damage should be taken seriously and resolved as soon as possible.
+Flood damage in Pinellas Park is the result of a hurricane bringing water and salt from the ocean.
+Brackish water is hazardous and it has the potential to create havoc on your home's structure and your possessions.
+Here's a look at why hurricane flood damage is serious and needs action immediately.

-When salt comes into contact with wire insulation, metals, concrete, zinc, and other materials commonly used in and around homes, it's quite corrosive.
+When salt comes into contact with wire insulation, metals, concrete, zinc, and other materials commonly used in homes, it's corrosive.
 Also, saltwater conducts its own charge that increases the likelihood of power outages and electrical shock.

-If left to sit, a home damaged by saltwater after a hurricane will decompose more quickly than one that's affected by flood damage following a typical rainstorm.
-The foundation, walls, flooring, and even decorative stone and brick of your home will start to break down and be much more costly to repair the longer the problem persists.
+A home damaged by saltwater decomposes faster if left sitting.
+The foundation, walls, flooring, and decorative stone and brick of your home will start to break down and be costly to repair the longer the problem persists.

 Taking quick action is key to mitigating flood damage after a hurricane, and SERVPRO of North Tampa/Magdalene Park is dedicated to helping local homeowners with speed and precision.
 If your home is in need of repair or assessment after a storm, call us at (813) 694-9082 for a quote or more information about our services.